Dust-Evacuated Zones Near Massive Stars: Consequences of Dust Dynamics on Star-forming Regions: Results

 While we demonstrated that both dust and gas exhibit similar features on large scales, we will now discuss the differences that arise on smaller scales.
 In Figure \ref{fig:smallscale}, we transition from the overview of the gas surface density of the entire cloud in our m2e3\_0.1\_hires run ($6 \text{pc} \times 6 \text{pc} \times 6 \text{pc}$) to a reduced volume.
 Specifically, the middle panel focuses on a smaller volume with dimensions of ($0.01 \text{pc} \times 0.01 \text{pc} \times 0.005 \text{pc}$), presenting the integrated 2D surface density of the gas through a slice in that region.
 Individual dust particles, color-coded to denote their respective grain sizes, are overlaid on the gas distribution.
 The right panel zooms in on an even more compact space with dimensions of ($0.005 \text{pc} \times 0.005 \text{pc} \, \times 0.0025\text{pc}$), showcasing the mean DTG ratio within the volume.
 Both zoomed-in plots are centered around a specifically chosen sink particle.
 It is worth noting that the selection of this particular sink particle and snapshot is intentional, as they effectively illustrate the dust evacuation and dust pile-up phenomena.

 The plot highlights a key observation: on sub-parsec scales, particularly in the proximity of stars, the spatial distribution of dust particles deviates from that of the gas.
 Further as indicated by the plots in Figure \ref{fig:r_profile}, we observe a dust-suppressed zone near the sink particle followed by dust-rich region, indicative of the presence of a dust pile-up or a dust ``shell'' enveloping these stellar objects.
+Specifically, the DTG ratio peaks around the dust-depleted region and roughly reverts to the mean beyond the area shown in the plot.